ztyyLV/web-twain-docs/indepth/features/input.md

 A local scanner refers to a scanner that is plugged in the same desktop via USB or is available on the local network and is accessible on the local desktop.
 The latter is generally known as a network scanner.
 A network scanner is connected to the LAN itself (cable or WI-FI) and is assigned a static IP.
 The scanner driver from the device vendor then configures the IP to connect to the scanner.

-> As far as `DWT` is concerned, a network scanner is just like a local scanner because its driver has taken care of the network connection behind the scene.
+> As far as `Dynamic Web TWAIN` is concerned, a network scanner is just like a local scanner because its driver has taken care of the network connection behind the scene.

 ### Scan From a Remote Scanner